fenok/galaxis/README.md

 -   `headers` - headers of the request.
 -   `lazy` - boolean, lazy requests are not performed automatically.
 -   `optimisticResponse` - optimistic value for `data` field.
--   `applyFetchPolicyToError` - boolean or function, if `true`, cached error will be treated as sufficient data for request, even if there is no cached data.
 -   `rerunLoadingQueriesAfterMutation` - boolean, if `true` and this `RequestData` object is used in mutation, loading queries will be forced to refetch from network.
 -   `getUrl` - function for generating request's URL.
 -   `getId` - function for generating request's id. _Requests with the same id are considered the same_.